carefulcomputer/node-red-contrib-settings-vault/README.md

 - Always restart Node-RED after installing nodes
 - If using Docker, restart the container
 - Check npm install completed without errors

+### Issue: Vault node doesn't appear in palette

+**Cause**: Node-RED needs to be restarted or module wasn't installed correctly

+**Solution**:
+- Verify installation: `npm list node-red-contrib-settings-vault` in your Node-RED directory
+- Restart Node-RED completely
+- Check Node-RED logs for loading errors
+- Look for "vault" in the function category (key icon)

+### Issue: Function API not working

+**Cause**: Vault function not registered or incorrect vault name

+**Solution**:
+- Ensure at least one vault-config node exists and is deployed
+- Use exact vault name: `vault('Production Settings')` - names are case-sensitive
+- Check Node-RED logs for registration errors
+- Verify `global.get('vault')` returns a function in your function node

+## License

+MIT

+## Support

+For issues, questions, or contributions, please visit the [GitHub repository](https://github.com/carefulcomputer/node-red-contrib-settings-vault).